TMJ SnoringTMJ Relief and Management Treatments at ProSmiles

 The highly flexible temporomandibular joint is a hinge joint that fuses the lower jaw (mandibular) to the skull

-Positioned on either side of the jaw, the TMJ enables the jaw to move up, down, side to side, forward and backwards while supporting normal functionality for everyday activities.
+Positioned on either side of the jaw, the TMJ enables the jaw to move up, down, side to side, forward and backward while supporting normal functionality for everyday activities.
 TMJ issues are a common complaint for many patients and if not treated may lead to severe and debilitating health issues in the future.

 What is Temporomandibular Disorder (TMD)?